 Hang it in a tree, on a rack, or in a small stand of alders.
 Your hanging area should be close enough to your camp that you can see it, but not so close that a bear could cause problems.

-Once all the meat is hung, remove the meat bags and spray the meat with a citric acid/water mixture.
+Once all the meat is hung, remove the meat bags and spray the meat with a citric acid/water mixture if you have some.

 The meat should be sprayed until the mixture begins to run off the meat.
 About two ounces of citric acid for each quart of water will do the job.